Aliases for CCT6A Gene

 GeneCards Summary for CCT6A Gene

 CCT6A (Chaperonin Containing TCP1 Subunit 6A) is a Protein Coding gene.
-Among its related pathways are Cooperation of Prefoldin and TriC/CCT in actin and tubulin folding and G-protein activation.
+Among its related pathways are Cooperation of Prefoldin and TriC/CCT in actin and tubulin folding and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include poly(A) RNA binding and unfolded protein binding.
 An important paralog of this gene is CCT6B.

 UniProtKB/Swiss-Prot for CCT6A Gene